knobs-dials/unicode-tool/font/README.md

 ## How to use the font rendering

-To generate separate PNG images for each glyph, for many TTF/OTF files:
+To generate separate PNG images for each glyph, for many TTF/OTF files (and some parallelism):

         find . -iname '*.[ot]tf' | xargs -P 6 -n 1 ./font-render-all.sh